 Also, in the process of diagnosing HPV, colposcopy can be used - examination of the cervix with a special device - a colposcope, which allows you to enlarge the image several times and even display the image on a computer monitor.

-But the most accurate diagnostic method is an analysis for the human papillomavirus, which is carried out using the polymerase chain reaction (PCR).
+But the most accurate diagnostic method is an analysis for the human papillomavirus, which is carried out using polymerase chain reaction (PCR).

-The "gold standard" for diagnosing HPV is the Digene-Test, which determines the number of viral bodies in the body.
+The “gold standard” for diagnosing HPV is the Digene Test, which determines the number of viral bodies in the body.
 Knowing the number of viruses in the body, you can estimate the risk of developing cervical cancer.

 How to treat human papillomavirus in women?